 |Graduate - Graduate institutions with a well-established school structure can create separate rounds for the School of Business, School of Arts and Sciences, Schools of Nursing, etc.|

-You will configure separate rounds when it makes for a more straightforward and efficient application creation process for applicants.
-However, creating multiple rounds by application type works best when it is clear to the applicants which round it is that they should or wish to apply to.
-If applicants are unsure what applicant type they should choose, it makes for a better application experience to use custom fields on a custom application page-scoped form rather than forcing applicants to decide the round level.
-For instance, you might be inclined to include entry terms at the round level.
-However, entry term is better suited as a custom field within the application.
+Configuring multiple rounds by application type reduces conditional logic in the application; however, distinct rounds work best when it is clear to applicants which round they should, or wish to, select.
+If applicants are unsure which round they should choose, application types should be made available using a field and prompt.
+It makes for a better application experience to use custom fields on a custom application page-scoped form rather than forcing applicants to change an application type at the round level.

 Before building in your production database, diagram the desired structure on paper or in a test environment.
-Establishing a clear period and round structure will ensure efficiency and sustainability throughout other areas of Slate such as queries, importing and exporting data, etc.
+Establishing a precise period and round structure will ensure efficiency and sustainability throughout other areas of Slate, such as queries, importing and exporting data, etc.

 Did you know?
-Slate.org may be used to share information regarding applicant data between undergraduate admission offices and high school counselors, independent counselors, and community-based organizations.
+Slate.org can be used to share information regarding applicant data between undergraduate admission offices and high school counselors, independent counselors, and community-based organizations.